ACCESS-NRI/ACCESS-Analysis-Conda/environments/analysis3/README.md

 ```

 *You now have a pixi project, which you can solve.
 Pixi uses the `rattler` solver, which is apparently quite a lot better than `mamba` (N.B Wolf Vollprecht wrote both, and I think he's focussing primarily on `rattler` now).*

+### Updating the pixi environment

+Do not directly modify `environment.yml` - we are going to totally rebuild it.
+Instead, you want to modify `pixi.toml`.
+You can do this either by editing it directly, or by using pixi commands.

+Once you've added/removed whatever you were after, proceed to solving.

 ### Solving the pixi environment